 However, if you pick your ripe raspberries every day, raspberry canes will be able to continue to produce new berries longer!
 We like to pick raspberries every morning during their season.
 If we miss just one day, the canes produce less.

-There are so many ways to use, or sell, your raspberries!
-My favorite way to preserve raspberries is to freeze them and make raspberry freezer jam.
 Our family loves to throw frozen raspberries into our bowl of oatmeal to cool it down, and make smoothies.
 But the raspberry jam is the star of the show at breakfast!
-We love to smother pancakes, waffles, and biscuits in raspberry freezer jam!
+We love raspberry bread pudding, and smothering pancakes, sourdough waffles, and sourdough biscuits in raspberry freezer jam!

-However, you use them, ENJOY more raspberries this year!
+ENJOY more raspberries this year!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 See my full disclosure here.